31 Days of Gore: The Demons series

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-There’s a good chance I’ve seen Deranged before and completely forgot it.
-That’s because it’s completely forgettable despite decent acting, better-than-average camerawork (for a movie like this), and a wonderfully odd séance, which involves a lonely widow pretending she’s possessed by the spirit of her dead husband; his spirit, the woman claims, wants Cobb to “make her feel like a woman again.”
+I’m beginning to suspect I’ve seen Deranged before and completely forgot it.
+That’s because it’s a completely forgettable film despite decent acting, better-than-average camerawork, and a wonderfully odd séance, which involves a lonely widow pretending she’s possessed by the spirit of her dead husband; the spirit, the woman claims, wants the main character to “make her feel like a woman again.”

-Roberts Blossom, who’s probably best known as the sweet old man in Home Alone, plays Cobb the serial killer.
-In an introductory scene it’s made clear he loves his mother very much, so much so he’s trying to feed her pea soup even though her nose is bleeding all over it.
-When she dies he’s left heartbroken.
-A year later, he gets the brilliant idea to dig her up and take her back home.
-When the town sheriff pulls Cobb over with his mother in the passenger seat, the policeman mistakes the smell of a rotting corpse for alcohol on Cobb’s breath… and lets Cobb drive home anyway.
+Roberts Blossom, best known as the sweet old man from Home Alone, plays Cobb the serial killer.
+In an introductory scene it’s made clear he loves his sick mother a little too much; at one point he’s trying to feed her pea soup even as her nose bleeds all over it.
+When she dies, he’s heartbroken, but he gets the brilliant idea to dig her up and bring her back home.
+When the town sheriff pulls Cobb over with his mother in the passenger seat, the policeman mistakes the smell of a rotting corpse for alcohol on Cobb’s breath… and sends Cobb on his merry little way.
+It’s the seventies, after all.

 All is well for Cobb now that Mom’s back at home—other than the fact her skin is deteriorating.
-Well, no matter.
-He’ll just borrow skin from other women to keep her fresh.
-It’s not long until Cobb himself is wearing the skin of his victims, baiting far more women than he really needs to complete his restoration project.
+No matter; he’ll just borrow skin from living women to keep her fresh.
+It’s not long until Cobb is wearing the skin himself (What part of “Deranged” was unclear to you?), baiting more women than he actually needs to complete his restoration project.

-Like I said, I really enjoyed the first half of Deranged, but the second half is stretching the taffy a little too thin.
-I like good horror movies and I like bad ones, but mediocre is unforgivable with material as inherently deranged as this.
+I enjoyed the first half of Deranged, but the second half stretches the premise too thin.
+I like good horror movies and I like bad ones, but mediocre is unforgivable.

 Come back at midnight Central Time for the next movie.